Zalexanninev15/Zalexanninev15/README.md

 - `Record video` - OBS Studio
 - `Browser` - Brave, Firefox, Cent Browser on Windows
 - `Terminal` - GNOME Terminal, PowerShell and CMD for Windows
-- `Other` - uBlock Origin, WakaTime, BleachBit, VLC, MPC-BE for Windows, qBitTorrent, patched µTorrent for Windows, ADB AppControl [Extended version] for Windows (for quick and easy control of your smartphone)
+- `Other` - uBlock Origin, BleachBit, VLC, MPC-BE for Windows, qBitTorrent, patched µTorrent for Windows, ADB AppControl [Extended version] for Windows (for quick and easy control of your smartphone)
 - `Shell` - zsh 5.9, PowerShell 5.1 and 7, CMD
 - `Mobile Phone {current use}` - Realme GT NEO 3 (80W), India version
   - `Operating System` - Android 14